 The Zenith Digital Marketing Conference is an event our digital team looks forward to every year.
-This conference is super resourceful in that the team walks away with new knowledge they can bring back and implement into strategies not only for Swim, but for our clients as well (it’s also just down the street from our office).
+This conference is a super resource because the team walks away with new knowledge they can bring back and implement into strategies not only for Swim, but for our clients as well (it’s also just down the street from our office).
 This year, the topics ranged from voice search to organic content marketing to PPC optimizations and beyond.
 Here are some key themes we discussed:

 The Future of Inquisition

 What and how people search is always changing.
 Voice search, in particular, is shaking up the world of inquisition and it’s happening fast.
 So fast in fact, that it is estimated that over 50% of searches will be from voice by 2020.
 Whether you personally use it or not, chances are your customer is or will be, and you need to be prepared to adjust for this in your SEO strategy.